This section provides step by step instructions on how to translate the user interface to your favourite language.

 We are very keen on receiving translations for additional languages.
 And it’s an easy way for you to contribute back to the frePPLe community.

-Copy the directory contribdjangofreppledblocaleen to a new subdirectory with the name of your language code.
+Copy the directory freppledb/locale/en to a new subdirectory with the name of your language code.

-The possible language codes can be found on http://www.w3.org/TR/REC-html40/struct/dirlang.html#langcodes
+The possible language codes can be found on the World Wide Web Consortium.

 You can now test the translations, after a restart of the web server.

-Update your user preferences to use the new language.
-If your browser has the new language as the preferred language, this isn’t required.
+Update your user preferences to use the language you translated.
+If your browser has the language as the preferred language, this isn’t required.